EliAndrewC/l7r/setting/l7r.md

 Ministries of works are given a budget and then expected to meet their construction and maintenance obligations.
 If they come in under budget, they are able to keep the excess - when things go over budget they are expected to make up the difference out of pocket.
 This is how budgeting works generally for all government posts in Rokugan, and thus Minister of Works can be a position almost as lucrative as the Ministry of Revenue, though in cases of large budget overruns a Minister of Works might need to tap into their lineage's family fortunes in order to avoid the humiliation of failing to complete a project.

-This system means that a lot of behaviors which in a modern society would describe as "embezzlement" (or theft or other forms of misappropriation) are actually just Rokugan working as expected.
+This system means that a lot of behaviors which in a modern society would be described as "embezzlement" (or theft or other forms of misappropriation) are actually just Rokugan working as expected.
 If a government official manages to negotiate a good deal on some raw materials, they pocket the extra money and everyone knows that's how things work.
 This is not just true for those in charge at the top, but also for people in charge of smaller departments within the Ministry.
 For example, someone in the Ministry of Works for Damasu lands is tasked with specifically purchasing and transporting stone from Asako quarries to the city of Toshi Ranbo to improve its fortifications.
 That person has been allocated a budget based on estimates of how much such things have cost in the past and are likely to cost, and if he can manage to negotiate for less or find a way to transport the stone more cheaply, then he could make himself quite rich as a result.

 This kind of thing is especially true in the Ministry of Works, but it also applies to other Ministries as well, when officials are given a budget.
 For example, consider how many things need to be purchased by Ministry of War to maintain its military readiness: food, animal feed, horses, weapons, armor, etc.  This system of budgeting applies almost everywhere and to almost all government posts in Rokugan at every level.